WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   `Promise<ElementHandle|null>`: The handle of block to be inserted or null if nothing was found.

+### searchForBlockDirectoryBlock

+Searches for a Block Directory block via the global inserter.

+_Parameters_

+-   _searchTerm_ `string`: The text to search the inserter for.

+_Returns_

+-   `Promise<ElementHandle|null>`: The handle of the Block Directory block to be inserted or null if nothing was found.

 ### searchForPattern

 Searches for a pattern via the global inserter.